Albrecht Dürer’s Nativity Woodcuts

-Printmaking was just coming into it’s own when Durer purchased a press.
+Printmaking was just coming into it’s own when Dürer purchased a press.
 He was the first artist to do so.
 He saw in the medium the opportunity to have a consistent income.
 Painters, even great ones, had to wait for the next commission to come in, and money worries were the norm.
 Durer recognized the potential in printmaking.
 He could sell a piece of work, over and over again, and at an affordable price.
-This could mean a consistent base income, a luxury most artists didn’t have.
+A consistent base income was a luxury artists didn’t have.

-When one sets out to learn about Durer, without fail, along with his incredible artistic talent, the other quality that is mentioned is his understanding of business.
-This was a true Renaissance man.
-He was an artist, the greatest artist that Germany had ever seen, and extremely famous and valued in his own time.
-But with that Durer was a skilled businessman, a mathematician, an art theorist and student of nature.
-Insatiably curious and quick to absorb new ideas and see their potential, he didn’t just set up to make prints, he created true art, taking printmaking beyond what had been conceived of.
+Reading any biography of Dürer, without fail, the quality that is mentioned, after his art, is his understanding of business.
+Dürer was a true Renaissance man.
+He was famous during his lifetime and the greatest artist that Germany had seen.
+He was also a skilled businessman, a mathematician, an art theorist and student of nature.
+Insatiably curious and quick to absorb new ideas and see their potential, Dürer didn’t just set up a press to make prints, he created true art, taking printmaking beyond what had previously been conceived of.

-At that time woodcuts had been around awhile, and many were good, very good, but Durer elevated the craft of printmaking to the same level as painting.
-His engraving, Meloncholia, is haunting and mysterious, his rhinoceros is one of the most reproduced images in art.
+Woodcuts had been around awhile, and many were good, very good, but Dürer elevated the craft of printmaking to the same level as painting.
+His engraving, Melancholia, is haunting and mysterious, his rhinoceros is one of the most reproduced images in art.

 Woodcuts are a bit different.
 First they are a relief print, meaning the black lines you see is what is NOT cut away.
 The raised portion is the part that will be inked.
 So, as you look at these prints realize that the white areas are what was carved out.
 This is the opposite of the engraving process.
 Also, the print will be in reverse once printed.